 … which leads us to…

 3. Improve your communication skills.
 Have more one-on-one conversations via phone or video conference.
 Send more detailed emails.
-You won’t be able to say “swing by for a moment” for a conversation better had in person, so make sure to get your point across professionally, in full detail and with clarity.
-Check in with your direct reports often to see how things are going and how you can best support them.
+You won’t be able to say “swing by for a moment” for a conversation better had in person, so make sure to get your point across professionally, in full detail, and with clarity.
+Check-in with your direct reports often to see how things are going and how you can best support them.

 …as well as…

 4. Amp up your communication.
-Take a look at options for video, chat or project management softwares.
+Take a look at options for video, chat or project management software.
 Try out new tools* and be open to new methods.
 A quick search for “online communication tools” will give you an extensive amount of options (most being free!) to utilize internally and externally.

 * and test them out prior to use!

 5. Have an avenue for “water-cooler” conversations and help break up the monotony of the workday.
 Get creative with this one!
 Perhaps you create a chat room for non-work-related conversations, or maybe you’re the type to send out a joke of the day (perhaps via a site message on your VAIRKKO dashboard, hint, hint.)
 Your company extroverts will appreciate the effort.